Nytimes Travel Florence Italy

 READ

-Can You Travel From Germany to Italy
+Do You Need a Test to Travel to Italy

 For those interested in experiencing the beauty of Tuscany’s countryside, Nytimes recommends taking a day trip to the Chianti region.
 Just a short drive south of Florence, this renowned wine-producing area offers rolling hills dotted with vineyards and olive groves.